TF-RÁN: History

 Rán was bought in 1980 for 1.6 million dollars and was delivered in September the same year.
 It arrived to Reykjavík onboard the ICGV Ægir on 1 October.
 It was the second specialized rescue helicopter in the history of the Icelandic Coast Guard, after the Sikorsky S-62 named Gná.
 Ráns first rescue mission was on 18 November 1980, when it transported an ill lighthouse keeper from Hornstrandir to hospital in stormy weather conditions.

-On 2 March 1983, the crew of Rán, along with the crew of a French Aérospatiale SA 330 Puma, one of two temporarily deployed in the country, rescued 11 people from Hafrún ÍS-400 after it ran aground at Stigahlíð in the Westfjords.
-The rescue was captured on film by Morgunblaðið photographer Ragnar Axelsson who was traveling with the helicopters when the mayday was received.
+On 2 March 1983, the crew of Rán, along with the crew of a French Aérospatiale SA 330 Puma, one of two temporarily deployed in the country, rescued 11 people from the trawler Hafrún ÍS-400 after it ran aground at Stigahlíð in the Westfjords.
+The rescue was captured on film by Morgunblaðið photographer Ragnar Axelsson who was allowed to travel with the helicopters after the mayday was received.

-In July 1983, Rán was used to transport the prime minister of Iceland, Steingrímur Hermannsson, and the vice President of the United States, George Bush, while the later was on an official visit in Iceland.
+In July 1983, Rán was used to transport the prime minister of Iceland, Steingrímur Hermannsson, and the vice President of the United States, George Bush, while the latter was on an official visit in Iceland.

 On 31 October 1983, the crew of Rán rescued three survivors from the fishing vessel Haförn SH 22 after it sank in Breiðafjörður.